 High hiking shoes are recommended so that the sand does not bother you.
 You can also bring hiking gaiters.

 You should bring comfortable clothes for the trek’s stages (leggings, sportswear, hiking pants with pockets, breathable tee-shirts, hiking shoes and hats).
 Bring also warm clothes for the night (pants, tee-shirt, athletic underwear, fleece jacket and wind-proof jacket).
 Bring another outfit for the trip and closing night as well as comfortable shoes.

-Per team, Désertours provides a geolocation device, a GPS odometer and a roadbook.
+Per team, Désertours provides a geolocation device, a GPS odometer and maps.
 The organization gives out lunch boxes, water and snacks.

 You will receive all the information you need in the general and athletic rules of the trek, once you have completed the final registration process.